 In lieu of flowers, memorials may be directed to the Children's Cancer Center at Duke Hospital or Lower Cape Fear Hospice.

 In remembrance of Chris, please go on a boat ride, tell a dad joke, help someone who needs it, or just be an all around badass.

-To send flowers to Ret.
+To send flowers to the family or plant a tree in memory of Ret.
 MSG.
-Christopher David Kluck's family, please visit our floral section.
+Christopher David Kluck, please visit our floral store.